 Our commercialization strategy for certain of our product candidates may depend on our ability to enter into agreements with collaborators to obtain assistance and funding for the development and potential commercialization of these product candidates.
 Supporting diligence activities conducted by potential collaborators and negotiating the financial and other terms of a collaboration agreement are long and complex processes with uncertain results.
 Even if we are successful in entering into one or more collaboration agreements, collaborations may involve greater uncertainty for us, as we have less control over certain aspects of our collaborative programs than we do over our proprietary development and commercialization programs.
-We may determine that continuing a collaboration under the terms provided is not in our best interest, and we may terminate the collaboration.
-Our collaborators could delay or terminate their agreements, and our product candidates subject to collaborative arrangements may never be successfully developed or commercialized.
+We may determine that continuing a collaboration under the terms provided is not in our best interest, and we may terminate their agreements, and our product candidates subject to collaborative arrangements may never be successfully developed or commercialized.